scinos/gulp-sanitize-sourcemaps/README.md

 ```

-It will remove duplicated mappings and make sure that there are not duplicated mappings.
+It will clean up the sourcemap and make sure that there are not duplicated mappings.